Peanuts: Games

 The Peanuts characters have appeared in several video games, such as Snoopy in 1984 by Radarsoft, Snoopy: The Cool Computer Game by The Edge, Snoopy and the Red Baron for the Atari 2600, Snoopy's Silly Sports Spectacular (1989, Nintendo Entertainment System), Snoopy's Magic Show (1990, Game Boy), Snoopy Tennis (2001, Game Boy Color), Snoopy Concert which was released in 1995 and sold to the Japanese market for the Super NES, and in October 2006, a second game titled Snoopy vs. The Red Baron by Namco Bandai for the PlayStation 2.
 In July 2007, the Peanuts characters appeared in the Snoopy the Flying Ace mobile phone game by Namco Networks.
 In November 2015, Snoopy's Town Tale was launched for mobile by Pixowl, featuring the entire Peanuts gang along with Snoopy and Charlie Brown.

 In 1980 (with a new edition published in 1990), the Funk & Wagnalls publishing house also produced a children's encyclopedia called the Charlie Brown's 'Cyclopedia.
 The 15-volume set features many of the Peanuts characters.

 In April 2002, The Peanuts Collectors Edition Monopoly board game was released by USAopoly.
-The game was dedicated to Schulz in memory of his passing.
+The game was created by Justin Gage, a friend of Charles and Jeannie Schulz.
+Gage dedicated the game to Schulz in memory of his passing.